ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-include Header Parameter names defined by this specification or [@!I-D.ietf-jose-json-proof-algorithms] for use with JWP, duplicate names, or names that do not occur as Header Parameter names within the JWP Header in the `crit` list.
+include Header Parameter names defined by this specification or [@!I-D.ietf-jose-json-proof-algorithms] for use with JWP, duplicate names, or names that do not occur as Header Parameter names within the Header in the `crit` list.
 Producers MUST NOT use the empty list `[]` as the `crit` value.
 Recipients MAY consider the JWP to be invalid if the critical list contains any Header Parameter names defined by this specification or [@!I-D.ietf-jose-json-proof-algorithms] for use with JWP or if any other constraints on its use are violated.
-When used, this Header Parameter MUST be integrity protected; therefore, it MUST occur only within the JWP Protected Header.
+When used, this Header Parameter MUST be integrity protected; therefore, it MUST occur only within the Header.
 Use of this Header Parameter is OPTIONAL.
 This Header Parameter MUST be understood and processed by implementations.